 Florence, like no other storm in Cape Fear Region history, showed how there’s so much more to a hurricane than its Saffir-Simpson category.
 So please be a savvy weather consumer and, next time a storm threatens, look to your First Alert Weather Team to go past these often deceptive storm labels and into specific, impact-based forecasts!
 We’ll have you covered!

 HOW CAN YOU SPOT A RIP CURRENT?
-Spotting rip currents can be tricky, but in general, you want to look for persistent gaps or interruptions in a prevailing breaking wave pattern.
+Spotting rip currents can be tricky but, in general, you want to look for persistent gaps or interruptions in a prevailing breaking wave pattern.
 The water in a rip may be frothy or discolored.
 Lifeguards will place cautionary flags on stretches of beach vulnerable to rip currents.
 Yellow and red flags indicate a moderate to high risk of rip currents, respectively.
 Always heed the advice of lifeguards!

 HOW CAN YOU ESCAPE A RIP CURRENT?
-If a rip current begins to pull you away from the shore, resist the urge to panic, flail, or fight the current – you will quickly become exhausted and you may drown.
+If a rip current begins to pull you away from the shore, resist the urge to panic, flail, or fight the current – you will quickly become exhausted and you may drown!
 Rather, simply swim parallel to the beach.
 You might be pulled away from shore as you do, but remember: rip currents are narrow – generally only a few yards wide.
-You will quickly escape the rip's grip and, once to no longer feel its outbound tug, you will be free to swim shoreward.
+You will quickly escape the rip's grip and, once you no longer feel its outbound tug, you will be free to swim shoreward.

 DO consider that a hurricane's effects are often felt well outside the bounds of its forecast cone.

 DO NOT think "outside the cone" is equivalent to "all clear".
 Strong winds, flooding rains, and dangerous surf regularly occur dozens or hundreds of miles from a storm's center.
 Trust your First Alert Weather Team to not only analyze a particular storm's track but also what such a track means in terms of real, tangible impacts.